SinaC/TetriNET/readme.txt

-in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements kick/ban: should be available on player or spectator
+in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements kick/ban: should be available on player or spectator spectator should be able to start/stop game (aka server master) merge spectator and player endpoint server room: may be specified in RegisterPlayer or by default start in first room with an empty place.
+Create automatically room when player connects if the room doesn't exist

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version
-WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time
+WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time server master is not updated in spectator mode server message when someone change team score by player not sorted by team

 wcf + jquery
 http://stackoverflow.com/questions/4336212/return-json-data-from-a-wcf-service-with-nettcpbinding